alexbeachhead/pathfinder/README.md

 4. **Deploy**: Save test suite ready for execution

 **Business Impact**: Transform hours of manual test planning into minutes of AI-assisted design.

 ---

+### Unified Test Builder
+**Dual-Mode Test Creation**
+- **Visual Flow Mode**: Drag-and-drop interface for building test flows
+- **Natural Language Mode**: Write tests in plain English, auto-synced to visual flow
+- **Bi-directional Sync**: Changes in either mode automatically update the other
+- **AI-Powered Recommendations**: Smart suggestions based on test context

+**Business Impact**: Flexibility to work in the mode that fits your workflow - visual or text-based.

+---